kdelwat/NgujariGrammar/src/content/morphology.md

 | berry   | murta    | murta-murta     | murta-murta-ka     |
 | dingo   | nnalji   | nnalji-nnalji   | nnalji-nnalji-ka   |

-There are two exceptions to plural formation.
-Firstly, if the noun ends in a consonant or consonant cluster, it is removed before reduplication.
-Secondly, some animate nouns have irregular plural forms, as below.
+While the process of plural formation is usually regular, some animate nouns have irregular plural forms, as below.

 | meaning      | singular     | plural       | dual            |
 |--------------|--------------|--------------|-----------------|